andreagorsche/tablebooking/README.md

 ### User Flow
 Wireframing is always closely linked to the user flow.
 After all, if I don't know how the user navigates to the page and which touchpoints he or she has, how should I consideratley design the wireframing?
-Thus, with the wireframes designed I created a typical user flow for recurring users and first time users in one graphic.
+Thus, with the wireframes designed I created a typical user flow for recurring users and first time users in one graphic:

 ![User Flow Delicious Daily](/static/images/readme/userflow_deliciousdaily.png "User Flow")